 The final action in the Battle of Williamsport occurred on July 16, 1863, when Brigadier General David M. Gregg’s cavalry division approached the Confederate brigades of Brigadier General Fitzhugh Lee and Colonel J.R.
 Chambliss guarding the Potomac River Crossing at Shepherdstown, West Virginia.
 After several unsuccessful assaults, Gregg withdrew at nightfall.

 The Battle of Williamsport was arguably more important for what did not happen, as opposed to what did.
 Much to the chagrin of his superiors, including President Lincoln, Meade’s measured pursuit of the trapped Confederate army enabled Lee to hang on long enough to escape across the Potomac after the rain-swollen waters receded.
-Coupled with Ulysses S. Grant’s victory at Vicksburg, Meade lost an opportunity to possibly end the Civil War in 1863, two years before its actual conclusion.
+Coupled with Ulysses S. Grant’s victory at Vicksburg, Meade may have lost an opportunity to end the Civil War in 1863, two years before its actual conclusion.